Luke Perry: Later work

-From 2001 to 2002, he starred in the HBO prison drama Oz, as the Reverend Jeremiah Cloutier.
-From 2002 to 2004 he starred in the post-apocalyptic television series Jeremiah.
-Perry went on to star in a 2002 television movie called The Triangle.
+From 2001 to 2002, Perry starred in the HBO prison drama Oz, as Reverend Jeremiah Cloutier.
+From 2002 to 2004, he starred in the post-apocalyptic television series Jeremiah.
+Perry went on to star in a 2002 television film called The Triangle.
 In 2006, Perry co-starred in the ensemble drama series Windfall, about a group of friends who win the lottery.
 The series ran for 13 episodes during the summer of 2006 on NBC.
 In 2007, he landed the role of Tommy "Santa" Santorelli on the film The Sandlot: Heading Home, and he appeared in the 2008 western A Gunfighter's Pledge.
 Perry also appeared in the 2007 HBO series John from Cincinnati.
 He also starred in the Swedish film Äntligen Midsommar (Finally Midsummer), which was released in the summer of 2009.

 Perry did considerable voice-over work for various animated series, usually playing himself.
 He played himself (as Krusty the Clown's half brother) in "Krusty Gets Kancelled", an episode of The Simpsons (1993).
 He voiced himself in an episode of Johnny Bravo, giving Johnny dating advice after Johnny saved him from a stampede of fan girls.
 Perry parodied himself in "The Story on Page One", an episode of Family Guy, in which he sues Peter Griffin for calling him gay in a newspaper article.
-His other voice work includes The Incredible Hulk, Biker Mice from Mars (which also starred fellow 90210 co-star Ian Ziering), Mortal Kombat: Defenders of the Realm, and The Night of the Headless Horseman.
+His other voice work includes The Incredible Hulk as Rick Jones, Biker Mice from Mars (which also starred fellow 90210 co-star Ian Ziering), Mortal Kombat: Defenders of the Realm, and The Night of the Headless Horseman.

-Perry guest-starred as gay characters in the sitcoms Spin City (1997) and Will & Grace (2005); in the former, he appeared as Carter Heywood's ex-boyfriend who subsequently fell in love with a woman, and in the latter he played a geeky birdwatcher who catches the eye of Jack McFarland.
+Perry guest-starred as gay characters in the sitcoms Spin City (1997) and Will & Grace (2005); in the former, he appeared as Carter Heywood's ex-boyfriend who subsequently fell in love with a woman, and in the latter he played a birdwatcher who catches the eye of Jack McFarland.
 In 2005, Perry was reunited with former 90210 co-star Jennie Garth when he guest-starred on What I Like About You in a loose parody of their 90210 characters' relationship.
 In 2008, Perry guest-starred as rapist Noah Sibert in the season premiere of the television series Law & Order: Special Victims Unit.
 He also guest-starred as cult leader Benjamin Cyrus in an episode of Criminal Minds.
 In late 2009, Perry starred in The Killers' music video for their fourth annual Christmas single, "¡Happy Birthday Guadalupe!".